Toast-stack/CS-210-Programming-Languages/README.md

 ## Module Three Assignment

 The `Module three assignment.png` file is an image related to the assignment from module three of the course.
-For detailed information about this assignment, please refer to the course materials or contact the course instructor.
+For detailed information about this assignment, please refer to the course materials.

+## license
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software.